enonic/enonic/README.md

 # Product Roadmap and User-stories

-This repository is used by PAB (Product Advisary Board) and development team.
+This repository is used by PAB (Product Advisary Board), development and the product team.
 It contains product roadmaps and user-stories for our products.

 When the user-stories are done, we copy them to the various task boards and start to break down the tasks.
 It's in this repository before it's